ZJUVAI/Newclid/README.md

-# DDAR Geometric Symbolic solver
+# Symbolic solver for Geometric problems

 A standalone package of the geometric solver used for introduced in the [Nature 2024](https://www.nature.com/articles/s41586-023-06747-5) paper:.